timherrm/forgejo-EditIssue/README.md

 # forgejo-EditIssue

-A Github Action to edit issues on you forgejo instance via API.
+A Github Action to edit issues on your forgejo instance via API.

 ## Usage/Examples